Greg-T8/eJPT/docs/labs/lab2/lab2.md

 # Lab 2: Data Exfiltration

-In this lab, we use data exfiltration techniques to capture data in a restricted environment.
+In this lab, you use data exfiltration techniques to capture data in a restricted environment.

 ## Lab Environment
 You have exploited a vulnerable API endpoint and overwritten it with malicious code.
 This modification allows you to run commands on the server machine hosting the API, as a low-privileged user, i.e. student.
 A sensitive flag file is kept in a zipped archive file in the student's home directory.